tbrowder/nwflug-web-devel/README.simple-web-sites-part2.txt

 and it automatically logged me out as expected.

-To transfer files from the local host to your server:
+To transfer files from the local host to your remote server (the '-C' means compress; note the ':' after the remote server's name):

- $ scp -C -i ../amazon1.pem <files...> ubuntu@54.191.61.9:
+ $ scp -C <files...> am1:

-To transfer directories from the local host to your server you need the '-r' (recursive) option (it is harmless to use it for files only):
+To transfer directories from the local host to your remote server you need the '-r' (recursive) option (it is harmless to use it for files only):

- $ scp -r -C -i ../amazon1.pem <dirs..> ubuntu@54.191.61.9:
+ $ scp -r -C <dirs..> am1:

-(See file 'xfer-files-to-server.sh' for a script to simplify your transfers.)
+To transfer directories or files from the remote server to your local host (note the quotes are needed around multiple files and directories which must be separated by spaces; note also the dot at the end):

+ $ scp -r -C am1:"<dirs.. files...>" .

 Prepare to install Apache on the remote server
 ----------------------------------------------